Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Security Evaluation

 The oracle is tasked with determining whether a given input is safe or not.
 Even if it is making the classification on an input different from the one that the production service handled, it will still be able to make the determination and update the security policy accordingly.
 If we supply a malicious request to the production and a benign one to the oracle, the oracle will not add the new malicious system calls to the filter and the malicious request will remain incomplete.
 If we supply a benign request to the production that triggers the oracle and a malicious one to the oracle, then the oracle will detect the exploit and quit execution.
 If we supply two different malicious inputs to the production and oracle services, the oracle will still be able to detect the exploit from the second malicious request and the first one will remain incomplete.
 There is no scenario where we can fool the oracle into adding a system call to the allow-list with an exploit that the oracle is capable of detecting.

-This scenario still allows an attacker to abuse the system architecture to cause targeted increased run-time overheads.
+This scenario still allows an attacker to abuse the system architecture to cause targeted increased runtime overheads.
 Attackers can induce repeated switches from application container to oracle by providing an input that results in a new system call, but by then providing inputs that do not cause system call violations, the oracle container handles all new requests but with the higher performance overhead that comes from the exploit detection instrumentation in the oracle.
 To prevent this from occurring (even accidentally), we add a watchdog timer to the oracle container that causes it to exit after some configurable amount of time, causing a switch back to the more performant application container.
+Besides, this behavior is trivially detectable using classic anomaly detection and/or prevention techniques~\cite{chandola2009anomaly}.